Marvel Cinematic Universe: Phase Three: Ant-Man and the Wasp (2018)

-Scott Lang tries to balance his home life with his responsibilities as Ant-Man, when Hope van Dyne and Hank Pym present him with a new mission, requiring him to team up with Van Dyne as the Wasp.
+While under house arrest due to his actions during Civil War, Scott Lang / Ant-Man is approached by Hope van Dyne / Wasp and Hank Pym about a new mission.

 Ant-Man and the Wasp was announced in October 2015.
 Peyton Reed confirmed that he would return to direct in November 2015, and that Paul Rudd and Evangeline Lilly would reprise their roles as Scott Lang / Ant-Man and Hope van Dyne / Wasp, respectively.
-In December 2015, Andrew Barrer, Gabriel Ferrari, and Rudd were confirmed to write the screenplay, with Chris McKenna and Erik Sommers revealed to have also contributed to the script in August 2017.
-In February 2017, Michael Douglas confirmed he would reprise his role as Hank Pym in the film.
-Michelle Pfeiffer was revealed as having been cast as Janet van Dyne in July 2017.
-Filming began in August 2017 in Atlanta with additional filming in San Francisco, and ended in November 2017.
+The next month, Andrew Barrer, Gabriel Ferrari, and Rudd were confirmed to be writing the screenplay, with Chris McKenna and Erik Sommers revealed to have also contributed to the script in August 2017.
+In February 2017, Michael Douglas confirmed he would reprise his role as Hank Pym.
+Michelle Pfeiffer was cast as Janet van Dyne in July, and filming began a month later in Atlanta.
+Additional filming took place in San Francisco, and production ended in November 2017.
 Stephen Broussard also served as a producer on the film.
-Ant-Man and the Wasp had its premiere in Hollywood on June 25, 2018, and was released in the United States on July 6, 2018.
+Ant-Man and the Wasp had its premiere in Hollywood, Los Angeles, on June 25, 2018, and was released in the U.S. on July 6.

-The film is set two years after the events of Captain America: Civil War and before Avengers: Infinity War.
-In the mid-credits scene, Hope van Dyne, Hank Pym, and Janet van Dyne are disintegrated as a result of the events of Infinity War.
+The film is set two years after the events of Civil War in the lead up to Infinity War, showing what Lang is doing during the events of the latter.
+In the mid-credits scene, Hope van Dyne, Hank Pym, and Janet van Dyne are disintegrated as a result of Thanos's actions at the end of Infinity War.